Shopify/ui-extensions/packages/checkout-ui-extensions/documentation/conditional-props.md

 `Style` is a helper for authoring conditional values for prop styles.

-Write complex conditional styles based on one or more conditions (viewport sizes and interactive states) in a concise and expressive way.
+Write complex conditional styles based on one or more conditions, such as viewport sizes and interactive states, in a concise and expressive way.

 | Name    | Type                                                                                                                                       | Description                                                                                                                                                                                                                                  |
 | ------- | ------------------------------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |